 Foods Eaten—Deer eat a wide variety of foods based on their nutritional needs and the seasonal availability of plants.
 For example, during the summer and fall they search for plants that are high in protein to prepare for rut and to help them survive the winter.
 Below are some examples of food that deer will eat.

-- Forbs such as geum, buttercup, Solomon seal, trillium
+- Forbs such as geum, buttercup, Solomon seal, and trillium

-- Twigs, buds, and leaves of woody plants such as elms, honeysuckle, raspberry, black cherry, maple, basswood, grape, or hawthorn
+- Twigs, buds, and leaves of woody plants such as elms, honeysuckle, raspberry, black cherry, maple, basswood, grape, and hawthorn

 - Sweet corn and other vegetables

 - Landscape and ornamental plants such as arborvitae and hostas

 - Agricultural crops such as corn and soybeans